-Success With a Sitemap!Posted by Jeff Scholes on Nov 24, 2009
+Success With a Sitemap!Posted by Jeffrey Scholes on Nov 24, 2009

 Four or five years ago if you said to your web guru, "let's make a site map!"
 You'd probably end up with a quaint-looking single web page that had a list of links and categories indexing your site.
 You can still find these from time to time.
 As it turns out, Apple still has one, go figure.
 As you may recall, this was yet another alternative to a search engine, to help visitors find your content.
 Not your grandfather's web code, the "site map" of the 21st century, however, is something a bit different but with the same goal of helping visitors find your content, albeit in a bit more "high tech" fashion.